Mario Pagliaro is Research Director

 and Engineering Research Council of Canada.

-Dr Pagliaro is (or has been) a member of the Advisory or Editorial
+Dr Pagliaro is a member of the

-Board of
+board of

 Chemical Society